Yoshio Kodaira

-Yoshio Kodaira (小平 義雄, Kodaira Yoshio) was a Japanese serial killer, serial rapist, and war criminal who murdered at least 8 people in the Tokyo and Tochigi Prefecture areas between 1932 and 1946.
+Yoshio Kodaira (小平 義雄, Kodaira Yoshio) was a Japanese serial killer, war criminal and serial rapist who murdered at least 8 people in the Tokyo and Tochigi Prefecture areas between 1932 and 1946.

 Kodaira killed his father-in-law in 1932 and later raped and murdered at least 7 women between 1945 and 1946 by inviting them into forested areas around Tochigi and Tokyo under the guise of giving them food or employment.
 Kodaira was sentenced to death after being convicted of killing the seven women and executed in 1949.
 Kodaira is suspected to have killed other people in Japan, and confessed to committing war crimes in China in the 1920s.
 However, the exact number of his victims is unknown.

 Early life

+Yoshio Kodaira was born on 28 January 1905 in Tochigi, Tochigi Prefecture to a family of eight as the sixth child and third son, and suffered from stuttering during his childhood.
+Kodaira's family ran a merchant's inn.
+However, Kodaira's father suffered from an addiction to drinking, gambling, and spending, which led to the business going bankrupt, forcing them to live in poverty.
+His paternal family had a history of mental illness, and all five of his father's siblings suffered from mental illness.